“That’s low, Spence.”

 We progressed forward without care, the last area having lulled us into a comfortable sense of false security.
 Fog slowly started to fill the space and small spatters of blood began to appear in random patterns.
 The corridor seemed to go on forever, and to be honest, absolutely nothing was happening.

-The scraping seemed to get louder, shriller even – it actually kind of hurt my ears – and where before it was in front of us, I’d swear that it was now behind us.
+The scraping got louder, shriller even – it actually kind of hurt my ears – and where before it was in front of us, I’d swear that it was now behind us.

 “Ash, what is that,” Spencer whimpered, her hand fisting the shirt at my waist in a white knuckle grip.